brazilianscriptguy/Windows-SysAdmin-ProSuite/.github/SECURITY.md

 <h2>📌 Supported Versions</h2>
 <p>
-  The following versions of the <strong>PowerShell ToolSet</strong> (ADAdmin-Tools, BlueTeam-Tools, Core-ScriptLibrary) for Windows Server Administration and the <strong>VBScript Repository</strong> (ITSM-Templates) for Windows Workstations 10/11 are supported with security updates.
+  The following versions of the <strong>PowerShell ToolSet</strong> (BlueTeam-Tools, Core-ScriptLibrary, ITSM-Templates-SVR, ITSM-Templates-WKS, SysAdmin-Tools) for Windows Server Administration and the <strong>VBScript Repository</strong> (ITSM-Templates-WKS) for Windows Workstations 10/11 are supported with security updates.
 These scripts are designed to work with specific versions of Windows Workstations and Windows Server.
 </p>

 <h3>💻 PowerShell ToolSet Versions</h3>